classgraph/classgraph/README.md

 ### 7. Find all classes that contain a field of a given type

 One of the more unique capabilities of FastClasspathScanner is to find classes in the whitelisted (non-blacklisted) package hierarchy that have fields of a given type, assuming those fields are also whitelisted (non-blacklisted).
 This also matches type parameters and array types.
-For example, `.getNamesOfClassesWithFieldOfType("com.xyz.Widget")` will match classes that contain fields `Widget widget`, `Widget[] widgets`, `ArrayList<? extends Widget> widgetList`, `HashMap<String, Widget> idToWidget`, etc. (Note that both the field type and the class containing the field must be in a whitelisted (non-blacklisted) package for this to succeed.)
+For example, `.getNamesOfClassesWithFieldOfType("com.xyz.Widget")` will match classes that contain fields (note that both the field type and the class containing the field must be in a whitelisted (non-blacklisted) package for this to succeed):

+* `Widget widget`
+* `Widget[] widgets`
+* `ArrayList<? extends Widget> widgetList`
+* `HashMap<String, Widget> idToWidget`
+* etc.

 ```java
 // Mechanism 1: Attach a MatchProcessor before calling .scan():